Configure Azure CNI networking in Azure Kubernetes Service (AKS)

 When you create an AKS cluster, the following parameters are configurable for Azure CNI networking:

 Virtual network: The virtual network into which you want to deploy the Kubernetes cluster.
 If you want to create a new virtual network for your cluster, select Create new and follow the steps in the Create virtual network section.
+If you want to select an existing virtual network, make sure it is in the same location and Azure subscription as your Kubernetes cluster.
 For information about the limits and quotas for an Azure virtual network, see Azure subscription and service limits, quotas, and constraints.

 Subnet: The subnet within the virtual network where you want to deploy the cluster.
 If you want to create a new subnet in the virtual network for your cluster, select Create new and follow the steps in the Create subnet section.
 For hybrid connectivity, the address range shouldn't overlap with any other virtual networks in your environment.